 Yes, you can.
 Its texture will be a bit coarser, but it should still be very good.

+Yes.
+You can use any granulated sweetener to equal ½ cup of sugar (¾ cup if you like very sweet baked goods).
 You can simply add the sweetener to the food processor with the remaining ingredients.
-If the batter seems extremely thick (though it should be quite thick), try adding 1-2 tablespoons of water.
+If the batter seems too thick (though it should be quite thick), add a tablespoon of water.

 Recipe Card